7mind/izumi/doc/paradox/distage/00_distage.md

 }
 ```

-Notice how the program module stays completely polymorphic and abstracted from its eventual interpeter or what monad it
+Notice how the program module stays completely polymorphic and abstracted from its eventual interpeter or the monad it
 will run in?
 Want a program in different Monad?
 No problem:

 ```scala
 val IOProgram = new Program[IO] ++ IOInterpreters
 ```

 Want a program in the **same** Monad, but with different interpreters?
-No problem at all:
+No problem either:

 ```scala
 val DifferentTryProgram = new Program[Try] ++ DifferentTryInterpreters